Civil Eats' advisory board is made up of highly regarded individuals considered among the leading thinkers, voices, and connectors in the food world.

 Chef Tom Colicchio co-founded the Gramercy Tavern in New York City and formerly served as a co-owner and as the executive chef.
 He is also the founder of Craft and Colicchio & Sons restaurants.
-Colicchio is the recipient of five James Beard Foundation Medals for cooking accomplishments and a board member of Food Policy Action.
+Colicchio is the recipient of five James Beard Foundation medals for cooking accomplishments and a board member of Food Policy Action.

-Mas Masumoto is an organic peach and nectarine farmer and the author of nine books including: Epitaph for a Peach, Wisdom of the Last Farmer, and a family farm cookbook, The Perfect Peach.
-A feature documentary, Changing Season, about the theme of succession on a family farm, will be nationally broadcast by PBS in May 2016.
+Mas Masumoto is an organic peach and nectarine farmer and the author of nine books including Epitaph for a Peach, Wisdom of the Last Farmer, and a family farm cookbook, The Perfect Peach.
+A feature documentary, "Changing Season," about the theme of succession on a family farm, was nationally broadcast by PBS in May 2016.
 He also serves on board of National Endowment for the Arts and the Public Policy Institute of California.

-Raj Patel is an award-winning writer, activist and academic.
-He is a Research Professor in the Lyndon B. Johnson School of Public Affairs at the University of Texas, Austin and a Senior Research Associate at the Unit for the Humanities at Rhodes University (UHURU), South Africa.
+Raj Patel is an award-winning writer, activist, and academic.
+He is a research professor in the Lyndon B. Johnson School of Public Affairs at the University of Texas, Austin, and a senior research associate at the Unit for the Humanities at Rhodes University (UHURU), South Africa.

-Ruth Reichl was Editor in Chief of Gourmet Magazine from 1999 to 2009.
-Before that she was the restaurant critic of both The New York Times (1993-1999) and the Los Angeles Times (1984-1993), where she was also named food editor.
+Ruth Reichl was editor-in-chief of Gourmet Magazine from 1999 to 2009.
+Before that, she was the restaurant critic of both The New York Times (1993-1999) and the Los Angeles Times (1984-1993), where she was also named food editor.
 As co-owner of The Swallow Restaurant from 1974 to 1977, she played a part in the culinary revolution that took place in Berkeley, California.
 In the years that followed, she served as restaurant critic for New West and California magazines.

 Ricardo Salvador is a senior scientist and director of the Food & Environment Program at Union of Concerned Scientists.
-Before UCS, Dr. Salvador served as a program officer for Food, Health, and Wellbeing with the W.K.
+Before UCS, Dr. Salvador served as a program officer for Food, Health, and Well-being with the W.K.
 Kellogg Foundation.
 While there, he partnered with colleagues to create programs that addressed the connections between food and health, environment, economic development, sovereignty, and social justice.
 Dr. Salvador was on the faculty of agronomy at Iowa State University for 18 years.